MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

 1. **Users have access to Viva Engage services**

    Viva Engage is enabled for the organization and users have access to Viva Engage services.
-For the best Answers experience, we recommend that all organizations install the Viva Engage app in Microsoft Teams.
-Follow these steps to set up the Viva Engage app.
+For the best Answers experience, we recommend that all organizations [install the Viva Engage app in Microsoft Teams](/viva/engage/setup#installing-viva-engage).

 1. **Viva Engage network is in Native Mode**

    [Native Mode](overview-native-mode.md) is a state of a Viva Engage network where all users are in Microsoft Entra ID.
 All communities are Microsoft 365 groups and all files are stored in SharePoint Online.
 This setup ensures that the service can appropriately apply topic permissions and management.
-For more information, see the [guide to migrate](native-mode-guide.md) the network to Native Mode.
+For details, see the [guide to migrate](native-mode-guide.md) the network to Native Mode.

 2. **Viva Engage uses Topics**

    In the Answers experience, Topics helps to organize questions and route them to people who are knowledgeable about specific Topics.
 Because Topics works across services in Microsoft 365, we require that your Viva Engage network uses Topics to ensure the best experience with Answers.
    Over the coming months, all existing Viva Engage networks will be migrated from Viva Engage topics to Topics.
 There's no requirement for users to have a paid Topics license to migrate their topics or to use Answers.
-Learn more about [the migration](/microsoft-365/topics/topic-experiences-viva-engage) and [the Viva Topics experience](https://support.microsoft.com/topic/viva-topics-experience-in-yammer-8e85bc0d-086e-49a2-974b-39f60129257d).
+Learn more about [the migration](/microsoft-365/topics/topic-experiences-viva-engage) and [the Topics experience](https://support.microsoft.com/topic/viva-topics-experience-in-yammer-8e85bc0d-086e-49a2-974b-39f60129257d).

    Customers awaiting topics migration can request to get Answers enablement prioritized, which may include Native Mode support or Viva Engage Topics migration to Topics.
 Contact your customer account manager or Microsoft Viva Engage support to file a support ticket.